cs3org/OCM-API/IETF-RFC.md

 Sending Party enters this string into the user interface of the Sending Server, by means of typing or pasting into an HTML form, or clicking a link to a URL that includes the string in some form.

-## Address books

-The Sending Server MAY offer the Sending Party an address book tool, where OCM Addresses can be stored over time in a labeled and/or searchable way.
-This decouples the act by which the OCM Address string is passed into the Sending Server's database from the selection of the Receiving Party in preparation for Share Creation.

 ## Public Link Flow